PTHeerdt/blender-full-fresnel/README.md

 > *[Enhanced Multispectral Rendering with a Unified Complex-Index Fresnel Model in Blender.]*
 > *[The Visual Computer]*

-The implementation enables evaluation of a physically complete Fresnel model for dielectric materials in Blender’s Cycles renderer.
+The implementation enables evaluation of a physically complete Fresnel model describing the full Fresnel calculation at an interface between two media with complex wavelength dependent IORs, without any approximations!
+This unifies dielectric materials, conductors and everything in between for every spectral domain from UV to LWIR (long wave infrared) in Blender’s Cycles renderer.

 ## Code base
 This work is based on Blender upstream commit: